alenzamanyan/tensorflow-workshop/lesson-2/exercise-1.md

-## Exercise 1: Getting ready for visualization and training.
+## Exercise 1: Getting ready for training

 ### Step 1:
 Create a TensorFlow constant with value 3.6.
 Assign it to Python variable **input**.